 As potential future health care professionals, students have a duty to provide the relevant information to the Faculty of Health Sciences.
 Failure to disclose information about a physical or mental health problem (that could affect safety of the student him/herself or of others; including patients, clients, students and staff), would be considered to be contrary to the dispositions included in the University Suitability to Practice Regulations.
 All medical and sensitive personal information provided by students will be held in complete confidence by the Faculty of Health Sciences and the Occupational Health (Medical) Unit (OHU).
 The Occupational Health (Medical) Unit provides a medical service to the Faculty by screening all its students prior to the commencement of clinical placements/practicals.
 The Faculty of Health Sciences will be informed by the OHU of the impact of a health problem or impairment, if relevant to the student’s educational needs and/or safety, and if there are any recommendations on support or adjustments, that could be of assistance to students.

-The completed protocol and the Health Questionnaire in Annex 1 should be submitted as soon as possible once the applicant receives his/her letter of acceptance, but by not later than 15 November 2019.
-Students are required to submit their documentation in a sealed envelope (including their name, ID Card No and course) to the Reception Desk, Faculty of Health Sciences.
-Students should plan any required vaccinations sufficiently in advance so that these, together with any blood tests needed to show immunity, are completed well in advance of the 15 November deadline.
+The completed Occupational Health Protocol (OHP), including the Health Questionnaire in Annex 1, should be submitted as soon as possible, but by not later than 30 November 2020.
+All documentation should be submitted in a sealed envelope including the student's name, ID Card No and course to the Reception Desk, Faculty of Health Sciences.
+Students should plan any required vaccinations sufficiently in advance so that these, together with any blood tests needed to show immunity, are completed well in advance of the 30 November 2020 deadline.